Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Results

-\subsubsection{Gravitational Lens Candidates}
+\subsubsection{Gravitational lens candidates}

-Figure \ref{fig: Anomalies lenses} and Table \ref{tab: lens candidates} show the strong gravitational lens candidates that have been identified in the top 10 000 anomalies.
+Fig. \ref{fig: Anomalies lenses} and Table \ref{tab: lens candidates} show the strong gravitational lens candidates that have been identified in the top 10 000 anomalies.
 The source labelled L1 has been cross-matched, identified and confirmed to be a strong gravitational lens.
-The sources L2 through L5 have been cross-matched with other catalogues and identified as strong lens candidates thanks to the combined strong lens catalogued created in Grespan et al., (in prep).
-The remaining sources are suspected strong lenses based on visual characteristics within the cutouts, but have not been listed in any known catalogue.
+The sources L2 through L5 have been cross-matched with other catalogues and identified as strong lens candidates due to the combined strong lens catalogued created in Grespan et al. (in preperation).
+The remaining sources are suspected strong lenses based on visual characteristics within the cut-outs, but have not been listed in any known catalogue.
 It should be noted that only fairly obvious lenses were labelled as interesting and there may be many more candidates in the list of anomalies that could potentially be identified by an expert in the field.

 Confirming the nature of these sources is challenging without significant additional analysis and spectroscopic follow-up.
 We found that the photometric redshift information available to us does not appear to be particularly reliable for these lensed systems.
 For instance, the DECaLS photometric redshifts for the sources in L1, which is a confirmed lens system, places the lens at a higher redshift than the background source, which is obviously incorrect.
-Of particular interest would be to confirm if the system U6 of Figure \ref{fig: Anomalies unusual} is actually a lensed system and if the two sources in the foreground are coincidental or in fact part of the lens.
-Similarly, the pair of sources in L8 would need spectroscopic information to determine if they are both involved in lensing the background source or not. \\
+Of particular interest would be to confirm if the system U6 of Fig. \ref{fig: Anomalies unusual} is actually a lensed system and if the two sources in the foreground are coincidental or in fact part of the lens.
+Similarly, the pair of sources in L8 would need spectroscopic information to determine if they are both involved in lensing the background source or not.

-\subsubsection{Galaxy Merger Candidates}
+\subsubsection{Galaxy merger candidates}